Yanchep line: Route

 At the 24.6 km mark, the Yanchep line enters a short tunnel to exit the Mitchell Freeway median strip for a 3.3 km deviation through Joondalup.
 For this section, the railway line is in a cutting below ground level.
 North of Joondalup station, the Yanchep line passes under the Lakeside Joondalup Shopping Centre, before bending west and north to enter a tunnel and reach the freeway's median again.

 North of Joondalup, the Yanchep line has two stations in the freeway median: Currambine and Clarkson.
 North of Clarkson station is the Nowergup depot, which is between the two main lines.
 At 38.8 km, the Yanchep line exits the Mitchell Freeway median for the last time, entering the residential suburb of Butler.
 The remaining 16 km of the Yanchep line is largely within a cutting below ground level, passing through developing residential areas and bushland.
 There are four stations: Butler, Alkimos, Eglinton, and Yanchep, where the line terminates.
 North of Yanchep station are tracks to stow trains.

 Stations

-The Yanchep line spans six fare zones.
 All stations on the Yanchep line are fully accessible except for Leederville, Stirling, and Edgewater stations, which have platform gaps that are too large.
 Leederville station also has a ramp that is too steep.
 All stations except Greenwood, Edgewater, and Currambine have bus interchanges.
 All platforms are approximately 150 m long, allowing six-car trains to stop at all stations.